PennyLaneAI/catalyst/doc/dev/installation.rst

     export CATALYST_WHEEL=$SITEPKGS/catalyst
     cp -lrf $CATALYST_WHEEL .frontend/

-Further steps
+Further Steps
 ^^^^^^^^^^^^^

-If everything goes well, `git status` should not report any changed files.
+If everything goes well, ``git status`` should not report any changed files.

 Before making changes to the frontend, make sure you create a new branch: